 Baked Vegetable Chips with Tahini Dip

-Baked Vegetable Chips are very easily made in your very own oven.
+Baked Vegetable Chips are easily made in your very own oven.
 Peel, slice, and bake.
 Eat.
 Enjoy with a tangy tahini dip.

 I would crave for salty potato chips once every few moons and get a bag of all natural chips.